the1lab/1lab/src/Cat/Displayed/Instances/Gluing.lagda.md

 We will now show that $\Gl(F)$ is a family of Cartesian categories *over* $\cD$.
 In particular, it has a [[total terminal object]] as soon as $F$ preserves the terminal object, and [[total products]] as soon as
 $F$ preserves products.
-The structure is "componentwise," in that the domain of (e.g.) the total terminal object is the terminal object in
+The structure is "componentwise", in that the domain of (e.g.) the total terminal object is the terminal object in
 $\cC$, while the morphisms are induced by $F$'s comparison maps.